 The new E-Class trams are being designed, constructed and maintained by Dandenong based company Bombardier, creating some 500 local jobs.

 The E-Class trams are not only the biggest Melbourne has ever seen, but are also the safest and most accessible with a range of innovative features.

 Route 96 is being upgraded to become Melbourne's first fully accessible route.
 Public Transport Victoria, in partnership with Yarra Trams and VicRoads, is delivering a terminus to terminus solution which, along with the new E-Class trams, will make Route 96 a faster, safer and more reliable service for tram passengers.

-Route 96 is the first route to receive the new E-Class trams, with 23 now operating along the route.
+Route 96 is the first route to receive the new E-Class trams.

 - new accessible stops, including new terminus stops at Blyth Street, East Brunswick, and Acland Street, St Kilda